MichaelWitt/Employee-Stardirectory/README.md

 # Employee-Stardirectory
-Looking for a place to catalogue your employees?
-Then Employee Stardirectory is the place for you!
+Looking for a place to catalog your employees?
+Employee Stardirectory is the place for you!